 What information we collect

 We may process data about your use of our website and services (“usage data”).
-The usage data may include: your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
+The usage data may include: your IP address, geographical location, browser type, and version, operating system, referral source, length of visit, page views, and website navigation paths, as well as information about the timing, frequency, and pattern of your service use.
 The source of the usage data is Google Analytics.
 This usage data may be processed for the purposes of analysing the use of the website and services.The information you provide may be used in a number of ways, for example: to provide you with the information, products, and services you ask for, and honour any contract you have with us, services we think may be of interest to you, and to manage customer service queries.When you enter into a contract of services with TDS-UK we collect and process personal data about you when you interact with us and when you purchase services.
 This includes your name, your email address, your phone number, your address, your payment details (including your billing address or bank details, as appropriate).

 How do we use personal information?

 How do we store your personal data?

 Data that is provided to us is stored on our secure servers.
 Details relating to any transactions entered into on our sites will be encrypted to ensure its safety.The transmission of information via the internet is not completely secure and therefore we cannot guarantee the security of data sent to us electronically and transmission of such data is therefore entirely at your own risk.
 Where we have given you (or where you have chosen) a password so that you can access certain parts of our site, you are responsible for keeping this password confidential.

 Access to your personal information